 Information for students from Western Region looking for opportunities in Idaho.

 1) Students from Western IDeA states (Alaska, Hawaii, Montana, New Mexico, Nevada, and Wyoming) interested in visiting and working in Idaho may apply for a 2014 Summer Western INBRE Visiting Fellowship at the University of Idaho, Idaho State University, Boise State University, or Northwest Nazarene University Idaho.

 The Idaho INBRE Program is offering a 10-week fellowship for students interested in biomedical research.
 The Program pays $6,000 to each awarded student to work full-time in an established faculty laboratory at an Idaho institution for the summer.
 In addition to doing guided research, students will attend training and seminar presentations and attend the Annual INBRE Research Conference to present their work in a professional setting.

-The Summer Western INBRE Visiting Fellows program will start on Wednesday, May 28th, and end at the INBRE Annual Research Conference in Moscow, August 4-6, 2014.
+The Summer Western INBRE Visiting Fellows program will start on Wednesday, May 28th.
 You may also be required to attend 1 day of pre-Fellowship training sessions (May 27, 2014).

 2014 Western INBRE Visiting Fellow application form